MICLab-Unicamp/e2dhipseg/README.md

 You can install pytorch following instructions in https://pytorch.org/ The other requirements can be installed with pip3 or anaconda

+# Citation

+If you use any of this code or our ideas, please cite our arxiv paper: https://arxiv.org/abs/1902.04487

 # Usage

 To run in a given volume, do: